 Dec 21, 2021

-prioritize PRs and chasing numbers in the gym.
-This is a re-release
+PRs and chasing numbers in the gym.
+This is a re-release of episode

-tend to come with novice & early intermediate training.
-As you
+to come with novice & early intermediate training.
+As you advance

-advance as a lifter, life can prevent optimal training, so
+as a lifter, life can prevent optimal training, so priorities

-priorities shift.
-Sometimes training works primarily toward quality
+shift.
+Sometimes training works primarily toward quality of life.

-of life.
 Sometimes training even takes a backseat.
-Occasionally,
+Occasionally, though, we

 Sometimes this happens at whim, as life seems to provide you the

-you might plan this out a bit more, with certain times of year
+might plan this out a bit more, with certain times of year (e.g.

-(e.g. fall) where you chase pushing the weight up on the
+fall) where you chase pushing the weight up on the bar.

 This may involve a meet, but it doesn't have to.
 It's fun to have a